asherccohen/notepad-repo/lit-react.md

+Got it — if you're disabling Shadow DOM (i.e., rendering into light DOM), that changes a few things but also simplifies some others — especially around styling and integration with global CSS.

+Here’s how to adapt your Lit + React setup accordingly.

+---

+✅ Disable Shadow DOM in Lit

+You need to override the createRenderRoot() method in your Lit component:

+createRenderRoot() {
+  return this; // disables Shadow DOM, uses light DOM instead }

+This makes Lit render into the element's own light DOM, so this.querySelector() and global styles work as expected.

+---

+🔄 Updated Full Example (with createRoot and light DOM)

+import { LitElement, html } from 'lit' import { customElement, property } from 'lit/decorators.js'
+import { createRoot, Root } from 'react-dom/client'
+import React from 'react'
+import MyReactComponent from './MyReactComponent'

+@customElement('my-lit-component')
+export class MyLitComponent extends LitElement {
+  @property({ type: String }) message = ''

+  private reactRoot?: Root
+  private container?: HTMLDivElement

+  // 👇 Disable Shadow DOM
+  createRenderRoot() {
+    return this
+  }

+  firstUpdated() {
+    this.container = this.querySelector('#react-root') as HTMLDivElement

+    if (this.container) {
+      this.reactRoot = createRoot(this.container)
+      this.renderReact()
+    }
+  }

+  updated(changedProps: Map<string, unknown>) {
+    if (changedProps.has('message')) {
+      this.renderReact()
+    }
+  }

+  private renderReact() {
+    if (this.reactRoot) {
+      this.reactRoot.render(<MyReactComponent message={this.message} />)
+    }
+  }

+  disconnectedCallback() {
+    this.reactRoot?.unmount()
+    super.disconnectedCallback()
+  }

+  render() {
+    return html`<div id="react-root"></div>`
+  }
+}

+---

+⚠️ Notes for Light DOM:

+Use this.querySelector() instead of this.shadowRoot?.querySelector().

+Global styles and :host selectors won't behave like in Shadow DOM — use normal classes and cascading CSS.

+If you're injecting React components that expect isolated styling, be aware that light DOM makes them subject to the page's global styles — you might want to scope them manually or use CSS Modules in React.

+---

+Let me know if your use case also needs:

+multiple React mount points

+slotting data from Lit into React

+rehydration or SSR considerations

+I can give you precise patterns for those.

 Yes, 100%.
 You can absolutely create a base class template for a Lit web component that handles the React mounting logic (createRoot, renderReact, etc.), and then extend it for more specific components with additional reactive properties or custom behavior.

 This is a great pattern for reusability, especially when you're embedding React into many Lit-based components.